Get

 One of the most important things that you can do while potty training your Border Collie pup is to practice patience, no matter what happens during a given training session.
 These dogs are energetic, headstrong, and sometimes stubborn, so your pup might try to “test” your limits instead of following your lead.

 Getting upset or angry will not encourage them and in fact, will result in your dog treating potty time outdoors as a bad experience that they want to avoid.
-Keep in mind that puppy bladders don’t always cooperate, so you should expect a few accidents, no matter how far along you are in the training process.
+Keep in mind that puppy bladders don’t always cooperate, so you should expect plenty of accidents, no matter how far along you are in the training process.
 With patience and consistency, your dog should be fully potty trained within about 3 months.

 2. Stick With Positive Reinforcement